Tobin Miller Shearer

 In memory of long-time African-American Studies supporter, Dianna Riley, a fund to support AAST and the Black Student Union has been established.
-Already more than $15,000 of the $50,000 goal has been reached.
+Already nearly $19,000 of the $50,000 goal has been reached.

 In 1968, Ulysses S. Doss founded the department that would give birth to the African-American Studies Program and the Black Student Union at the University of Montana.
 In 2018, we will celebrate a half-century of study, community building and the pursuit of racial justice at UM.
 For many of those 50 years, volunteer and advocate Dianna Riley offered energy, vision and hospitality in support of the department’s goals.
 She organized BSU reunions, was the driving force behind the Ulysses S. Doss scholarship, and offered enthusiasm, direction and spirit to the AAS and BSU programs.
 In her memory, we have established the Dianna Riley Fund.
 The fund will provide a strong foundation to help both programs thrive for the next 50 years.

 A contribution to the Riley Fund is a contribution to: